NLP-CISUC/FlowDisco/README.md

 # FlowDisco

-The dataset needs to have initially a turn_id and a speaker (only if we want to split between user and system) for each utterance.
+The dataset needs to have initially a dialogue_id, turn_id, utterance and a speaker (only if we want to split between user and system) for each utterance.

+Put both when there is no separation of user and system and both_separetely when this separation is made (default = both_separately).

 ## First Step